-Pregnant women have an increased risk of listeriosis.
-This form of meningitis is caused by listeria bacteria.
+Pregnant women have an increased risk of listeriosis, which is an infection caused by the Listeria bacteria.
 Infection can spread to the unborn child.

 Working with Animals

-Farm workers and others who work with animals have increased risk of infection with listeria.
+Farm workers and others who work with animals have an increased risk of infection with Listeria.

 Diagnosing meningitis starts with a health history and physical exam.
-Age, dorm residence, and day care center attendance can serve as important clues.
-A physical exam may show:
+Age, dorm residence, and day care center attendance can be important clues.
+During the physical exam, your doctor will look for:

 - neck stiffness

 Your doctor will also order a lumbar puncture.
 This test is also called a spinal tap.
 It allows your doctor to look for increased pressure in the central nervous system.
 It can also find inflammation or bacteria in the spinal fluid.
 This test can also help determine the best antibiotic for treatment.

 Other tests may also be ordered to diagnose meningitis.
 Common tests include the following: